Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bray Park has 60 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 473 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average being located just 156 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically located 156 meters from the nearest stop.
+Most commuters travel outward due to its residential nature.
+Cars remain the primary mode of transportation at 85%, while trains account for 9%.
+Vehicle ownership averages 1.6 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport